bluethefoxofficial/Enclica-messenger/README.md

-# CreativePublicMessenger
+# Creative Public Messenger

-requirements

-you need nodejs and visual studio code

-to start type in visual studio code terminal

-npm install *
+requirements:

+* You need NodeJS and Visual Studio Code

+To start CPM, Type ``npm install *`` in the Visual Studio Code terminal.